JGI-Bioinformatics/jaws/docs/sphinx/source/Tutorials/jaws_quickstart.rst

       a.
 Click on "ENDPOINTS" in the menu on the left.
 Note, you should be in the "Recently Used" tab which is default.

       b.
-Search for "NERSC DTN"
+Search for NERSC DTN

       c.
 Click on the arrow > at the right of NERSC DTN which is the endpoint details (if you curser over it)